drewpersigehl/cs338-tools-and-platforms/Remotion/Remotion.md

 2. Navigate to the remotion-example directory
 3. Run 'npm install' in your terminal
 4. Run 'npm start' to open the in-browser interface

+Some things to know:

+- The image files are located in the /public directory which is on the same level as /src
+-